Version 3

 The statement of source of funds and wealth is reflected in Form MPRP2.
 Also, a bank statement of the applicant’s main account for the last 3 months from which the administrative fee and the contribution will be remitted, is required.

-Yes, these documents are acceptable as long as they are issued from a reputable company or an official entity.
+Yes, these documents are acceptable if they are issued from a reputable company or an official entity.
 These documents will accompany the necessary MPRP forms, including Form MPRP2 in which the statement of source of funds and wealth has been incorporated.
-The Agency is interested in the ‘individual’ financial capabilities, and the applicant must convince the Board that he/she has enough funds to satisfy the MPRP requirements with regards to qualifying property, and sustain him/herself and their dependants while at the same time still satisfy the programme qualification criteria with regards to €500,000 in capital out of which a minimum of €150,000 shall be in the form of financial assets.
+The Agency is interested in the ‘individual’ financial capabilities, and the applicant must convince the Board that he/she has enough funds to satisfy the MPRP requirements with regards to qualifying property, and sustain him/herself and their dependants while at the same time satisfy the programme qualification criteria of €500,000 in capital out of which a minimum of €150,000 shall be in the form of financial assets.
 What is important is that reliable evidence is presented to sustain applicant’s declaration.

 Although the spouse is considered as a dependant, nothing precludes him/her from being in possession of certain assets and sources of income.